Table of Contents

 The causes of “real” coma in the context of morbid disorders are manifold.
 All impairments of the vital functions are possible.
 If the causes are not obvious, one should think of injuries or diseases of the brain and consider poisoning or metabolic disorders.

-Although the search for causes is important, it is first and foremost to take the deep unconsciousness seriously.
-A coma threatens the body by the failure of important protective reflexes and the lack of regulation of the vital functions.
-First steps in finding a coma patient are therefore always to secure and keep the airways as well as to control the circulation.
+Although the search for causes is important, one should first and foremost take the deep unconsciousness seriously.
+A coma threatens the body due to the failure of important protective reflexes and the lack of regulation of the vital functions.
+The first steps to take when one encounters a coma patient are therefore—always—to secure and keep the airways as well as to control the circulation.

-Estimating the Depth of the Coma and Stages of Coma
+Estimating the Depth and Stages of the Coma

-Consciousness is not a light switch, which can be switched on and off.
+Consciousness is not a light switch, which can be turned on and off.
 Rather, it is like a dimmer, over which the brightness is infinitely adjustable.
-Before people fall into coma, the phases of somnolence, a marked drowsiness, and the sopor usually go ahead.
+Before people fall into coma, the phases of somnolence, a marked drowsiness and the sopor usually precede the condition.
 In the latter, the patients are only aroused by very strong stimuli.